Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Literature review

 \cite{kopa2015, post2013} introduced a more generalised efficiency test which allows for unequal probabilities and higher orders.
 In the case of inefficiency their dual model finds a dominating portfolio.
 If the portfolio being tested is a benchmark, this dual model can be seen as equivalent to a model for enhanced indexation.

 The set of SSD efficient portfolios is generally very large, and investors need to decide how to select a portfolio in which to invest from within this set.
-The formulation from \cite{post2013} may be used to find different SSD-efficient portfolios depending on how some parameters are specified. \cite{hodder2015} proposed ways to assign values to these parameters with the goal of helping investors select a single portfolio out of the efficient set.
+The formulation from~\cite{post2013} may be used to find different SSD-efficient portfolios depending on how some parameters are specified.~\cite{hodder2015} proposed ways to assign values to these parameters with the goal of helping investors select a single portfolio out of the efficient set.

 \cite{bruni2017, bruni2012} developed an alternative approach for SD-based enhanced indexation.
 They proposed a criterion called ``cumulative zero-order stochastic $\epsilon$-dominance'' (CZS$\epsilon$D).
 Zero-order SD happens when all returns from a given portfolio are superior to all returns from an alternative portfolio.
-The authors attempt to minimise underperformance by adding an exponential number of constraints related to the CZS$\epsilon$D criterion, where $\epsilon$ is the maximum underperformance allowed.
-The separation algorithm they use is equivalent to optimising conditional value-at-risk via linear programming.

 \cite{sharma2017} introduced a relaxed-SSD formulation for enhanced indexation.
 The SSD constraints are relaxed by adding under/overachievement where SSD violation is controlled by setting an appropriate upper bound related to the total underachievement.
-The concept of relaxed-SSD was first introduced by \cite{lizyayev2012}.
+The concept of relaxed-SSD was first introduced by~\cite{lizyayev2012}.

 \cite{sharma2017b} proposed a SSD-based approach for producing sector portfolios.
-For each sector, their model seeks a SSD portfolio that dominates the corresponding sector index, whilst focusing on a number of financial ratios when making sector portfolio decisions.
+For each sector their model seeks a SSD portfolio that dominates the corresponding sector index whilst focusing on a number of financial ratios such as net earnings/total assets.
 These sector portfolios are then combined using another model that optimises their mean return subject to being (if possible) SSD-dominating with respect to the main market index.
-If SSD dominance cannot be achieved, either in relation to a sector, or in relation to the main market index, they relax the dominance constraints in their models.
+If SSD dominance cannot be achieved they relax the dominance constraints in their models.

-\cite{post18} presented an approach based on probability estimation using non-parametric empirical likelihood followed by generation of a SSD portfolio.
-Probability estimation involved the solution of a nonlinear program.
-Computational results were given for a problem where the underlying assets were diversified industry portfolios (rather than individual equities).